 Once your felt has dried completely, it should be nice and stiff.
 Now is that part where we take care of the wrinkles.
 Just sandwich it between two cloths and iron.
 It will come out perfect and ready for your craft project!
 (If you are using acrylic or polyester felt, just try not to leave the iron on there too long.
 That stuff is made out of plastic.)

 Just a little FYI, stiffened felt will show every hole that you put in it with a pin.
 I recommend taping any patterns that you use instead of pinning.
-Check back next week to see what I make with all of this beautiful stiffened felt! **edit: click here to see what I made!**
+Hope you enjoyed learning how to stiffen felt!
+Check back next week to see what I make with all of it! **edit: click here to see what I made!**